Hanumanth26/Exno.7-Prompt-Engineering/README.md

+## Outcome:
+Users get a tailored tool that evolves with their needs, enhancing creativity and critical thinking through structured LLM interactions.
+Export as JSON for use in a mobile/desktop app

+Format as calendar events

+Voice summary

+Adaptive suggestions (e.g. "Would you like to skip brainstorming if still tired at 1 PM?")

+# Result:
-# Result: The Prompt is executed successfully
+The Prompt is executed successfully